jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 Useful sort options:

 1. `-kKEYDEF` or `--key=KEYDEF` Given just a number as the KEYDEF, it sorts by column
+2. `-k5,5` Repeating the column number prevents multiple words within a column from being considered extra columns (at least the author thinks that is what is going on) (maybe there is a more sophisticated version of KEYDEF that can also prevent that issue)
 2. `-r`or `--reverse`
 3. `-n` or `--numeric-sort`